arc360alt/ArcWeb/README.md

 # Fetures to add

-* Litraly Nothing
-* Like this browser if perfect as is rn
-* but if u have any problems
+* Rewrite in Firefox
+* Reamake the entire browser
-* report them to me lol
+* help me

 # Updates in 1.0